Sitka-Sound-Science-Center/geoscience_sitka_onset_weather_monitoring_network/README.md

-# Sitka Weather Monitoring Network
+# Sitka Onset Weather Monitoring Network

 This repository contains information about the Sitka Sound Science Center's **HoboLink Onset (type of weather station) Network** in Sitka, Alaska.
 We are the process of collecting data and wil share it when it is available through this repository.
 Please reachout with any questions to nmathews@sitkascience.org.
 This README will be updated regularly as the status of the network evolves.